jelliedpizza/RoleBot/README.md

-# RoleBot: an open source bot whose sole purpose is role management
+# RoleBot: an open source bot whose sole purpose is role management (Proof of concept)

 ## **Requirements:**